alaneicker1975/redux-todo-list/README.md

 ### Running Accessibility Tests

-Accessibility tests are designated with a `.spec.js` extension to separate them from us tests.
+Accessibility tests are designated with a `.spec.js` extension to separate them from unit tests.

 ```
 npm run test:unit